yohannes2730/nest-fastify_chatapp/README.md

 ---

-## 🔐 Authentication Flow
+##  Authentication Flow

-1. User registers with email & password
+1. User registers with username, email & password
 2. Password is hashed (bcrypt)
 3. User logs in → receives JWT token
 4. Token is used to access protected routes and WebSocket connections

 ---

-## 💬 WebSocket Communication
+##  WebSocket Communication

 * Clients connect via Socket.IO
 * Events handled in **ChatGateway**